Venice is the capital city of the Veneto region located in northeast Italy.

 Is Venice safe to travel alone?

 Venice is one of the safest cities in Europe, making it an excellent destination for solo travelers.
-Being a car-free city makes of Venice a very quiet city which in turn can help you to feel safe from the very first moment your arrive.
+Being a car-free city makes of Venice a quiet city which in turn can help you to feel safe from the very first moment you arrive.

-Petty crimes are rising and criminals mainly attack tourists.
-The most popular petty crime is definetly pickpocketing which usually occur in crowded tourist hotspots such as St Mark’s Square, at the train or bus station, on vaporettos and on top of crowded bridges such as Rialto Bridge and Ponte degli Scalzi.
+Petty crimes are rising and criminals mainly accost tourists.
+The most popular petty crime is definitely pickpocketing which usually occur in crowded tourist hotspots such as St Mark’s Square, at the train or bus station, on vaporettos and on top of crowded bridges such as Rialto Bridge and Ponte degli Scalzi.

 You can easily avoid these situations by keeping your valuable in a safe place and in sight at all times when walking in very crowded spots of the city.

-Solo travelers will find in Venice a great place to connect with locals which are always more than happy to engage with respectful and curious travellers.
+Solo travellers will find in Venice a great place to connect with locals, which are always more than happy to engage with respectful and curious travellers.

 Overall, Venice offers a fantastic experience for those venturing out on their own.
-Word of someone that does a lot of solo Venice trips!
+These are the words of someone who does a lot of solo Venice trips… Me!

 Is Venice safe at night?